DEEJCUK/UGOS_scripts/unblock_ports/README.md

 # Unblock ports 80 and 443 to run any (docker) service you want

-**TL;DR**: To use port 80/443, you need to change the default configs in `/etc/nginx/ugreen_redirect.conf` and `/etc/nginx/ugreen_ssl_redirect.conf`.
+To use port 80/443, you need to change the default configs in `/etc/nginx/ugreen_redirect.conf` and `/etc/nginx/ugreen_ssl_redirect.conf`.
 As it is overwritten by the UGOS software, you need to setup a service that constantly watches for changes.
 Additionaly, [traefik](https://doc.traefik.io/traefik/) is used as reverse proxy and reloaded automatically.

 ## Instructions